chrishayuk/chuk-motion/docs/themes.md

 # Theme System

-The theme system in `chuk-mcp-remotion` provides complete, production-ready design systems optimized for YouTube video content.
+The theme system in `chuk-motion` provides complete, production-ready design systems optimized for YouTube video content.
 Each theme combines color palettes, typography, and motion design into a cohesive visual language.

 ## Overview